Avalice/AvaliceOnline/rules.md

 These are forbidden unless explicitly allowed.
 See our wiki's [terminology page](http://avalice.wikia.com/wiki/Terminology) for more information on what these are.

 ### 7. Stay true to the setting
 We understand that the setting of Freedom Planet isn't as well-defined as others, and that headcanon confusion is inevitable.
-Even the server staff doesn't have much to go on besides what GT has made public.
+Even the server staff don't have much to go on besides [what GT has made public](https://docs.google.com/document/d/1uLCYA-n-Vjn1ktLteRUrZ4ApMSpwNTF8zA-f1Kp6Ovs/edit), though we have made some [additional changes](http://avalice.wikia.com/wiki/Canon) on top of it in the interest of better roleplay.

 Rest assured, staff and/or your GM will do their best to keep things canon where possible, and reasonably true to the setting where guesswork is involved.

 ### 8. Don't be afraid to ask
 We know that it can be daunting to ask or any of the staff or tutors for help or advice.
 But we would rather you ask us than be too scared to RP if you are unsure about something.
 In fact, we would rather you ask one of us than not RP at all, as this RP server is for fun above all, and we want to help you improve.
 We wouldn't be here if that wasn't the case.